 Anyway.
 During a meal, if I saw her pick up her cup to drink, I’d say, “Emma, when you’re done, put your cup back on the table, don’t drop it on the floor.
 Say yes mommy.”
 She usually nods.
 Then as I saw her finishing her sip, I’d even reach to help her put it back on the table and say, “Good listening and obeying, Emma!!
 Yes, your cup goes on the table.”

-The older child usually gets excited too and claps and says “yay Emma!”
-Haha! 🙂
+The older child usually gets excited too and claps and says “Yay, Emma!” 🙂

 For the record – I have since lost the capacity to teach the cup dropping thing to my 3rd and 4th children at the age of 1… LOL.

-I just take it away and he can learn it when he’s 2.
-BUT… if you have 1 or 2 kids and are not otherwise preoccupied, they can totally learn it!!
+I just take it away and he can learn it when he’s 18 months.
+BUT… if you have 1 or 2 kids and are not otherwise preoccupied, they can totally learn not to drop a cup around 12-13 month sold!!

 As your one year old gets more words, he or she will be able to say the word ‘obey.’
-I can’t remember when it started with each kid, but at some point we would say “you need to listen and _____,” and each child would fill in the blank “obey.”
+At some point, they got old enough (around 2 years old) to where we would say “you need to listen and _____,” and each child would fill in the blank “obey.”

 It’s kind of synonymous with a ‘yes mommy.’
 Some sort of acknowledgement of their understanding.